NikkiCooper/esrgan-APP/README.md

     esrgan_app.sh

 The GUI should appear after a few seconds.
+Please note that the GUI was developed and tested on Linux only.
+Additionally, the GUI was developed using 4K-UHD displays so YMMV on lower resolution displays.
+No attempt has been made to optimize the GUI for smaller displays.

 The rest of the documentation is currently work in progress.